AndrianBalanescu/best-spider/content/_index.md

           End Development.
       - title: “A very useful project management app.
 I use it every day.”
         subtitle: >-
-          If students do not find employment after bootcamp graduation, the tuition fee is waived.
-Careerist students receive 1:1 support and mentoring, including after bootcamp completion.
+          Students receive 1:1 support and mentoring, including after bootcamp completion.
 Students also receive career services to prepare for job interviews.
 Career services may include resume preparation, LinkedIn profile creation, job market skills and hacks, analysis of the job market in the student’s area, and how to answer interview questions.
         image: images/person-2.png
         image_alt: Person 2 photo
         media_position: left